Automations

 3. In **Automation Name**, name the automation after the outcome, such as "Webinar Reminder Flow" or "Trial Day 5 Sales Alert".

-4. Set **Automation Status** to **Inactive** while you build, or **Paused** if you are editing a workflow that may already have subscribers inside it.
+4. Set **Automation Status** to **Inactive** while you build, or choose **Paused** before you edit a workflow that may already contain subscribers.

 5. Click the trigger node at the top of the canvas to open the trigger drawer.